romanmurzac/DrivenPath/chapter_3/README.md

 ![Image 3.15](../media/image_3.15.PNG)

 #### Run DAG
-Play the DAG and it will run automatically at scheduled time, in this case it will run at 07:00 AM every day.
+Play the DAG, and it will run automatically at scheduled time, in this case it will run at 07:00 AM every day.
 ![Image 3.16](../media/image_3.16.PNG)

-After running the DAG, click on specific task and access the `Logs` section and you can see the logs of execution.
+After running the DAG, click on specific task and access the `Logs` section, and you can see the logs of execution.
 ![Image 3.17](../media/image_3.17.PNG)

 For dbt tasks you can see the that for each task from all available models were run only the models with specific tag.